Your todo list:

 Start with three bolts of easy blocky climbing.
 The first hard moves involve technical movement around a roof.
 Get creative by knee barring or heel hooking around this deceptively tricky roof.

 There are two options for making it through the beginning crux section of the arete.
-You can slap directly up the arete for a few hard moves or you can move further right through a selection of slopers.
-The direct version is much more fun, but could be reachy for anyone with a wingspan less than 5'8".
+You can slap directly up the arete for a couple hard moves or you can move further right through a selection of slopers.
+The more direct version could be reachy for anyone with a wingspan less than 5'8".
 Which ever version you choose, do be careful not to land in the pine tree.

 The rest of the overhanging arete contains thoughtful movement between deep pockets.
 A few more decent rests diminish the pump heading to the chains.